Veterinary pharmacovigilance inspections: Q&As

 Staff involved to any extent in pharmacovigilance activities should be trained at an appropriate level and on a continuous base in pharmacovigilance.
 Moreover, training should always be provided after any change which affects the pharmacovigilance system (organization, procedures, etc).

-The process of training for all staff should be described in writing (e.g. in a standard operating procedure).
+The process of training for all staff should be described in writing (e.g. in an SOP).

 An “appropriately qualified” QPPV should have a scientific background, best it would be a veterinarian with experience in the field of veterinary medicinal products (VMPs).